Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Necromancers Gambit.md

 *Bystander: Official (motivation: to be suspicious)*

 Veteran officer Carter thinks the whole grave robbery thing is a cruel prank.
 Although always polite, he is equally unimpressed with reporters, FBI profilers, and “monster hunters” who he feels get in the way of real police work.
-Carter ignores the hunters, restricts Schniepp to consulting from his FBI office, and looks for vandals, goth kids, and other ”lowlifes” despite whatever evidence emerges.
+Carter ignores [[the hunters]], restricts Schniepp to consulting from his FBI office, and looks for vandals, goth kids, and other ”lowlifes” despite whatever evidence emerges.

 Carter’s just a bored big city cop with a chip on his shoulder due to working in a small town.
 He’s retiring soon and he’s already checked out.